How To Stain Concrete : The Complete Guide

 Your existing old concrete should be fine to stain, so long as it is not contaminated with glue, paint, oil, grease, sealers, waxes, or anything else that would prevent the stain from soaking into the pores of the concrete.
 The simplest way to test to see if your old concrete is sealed is by pouring a little water onto the concrete.
 If the water soaks in, then you are good to start prepping for staining.
 If water beads up or sits on top of the concrete, you will need to strip the sealer from the concrete before you can start staining.
 For the other contaminants listed above, just take a look at the concrete itself.

 Even if you do not have any contaminants on the concrete, you will need to clean the concrete well before staining.
 However, different contaminants on the concrete require different tools and methods to deal with, so we have outlined what to do.

-If your old concrete has been sealed, you will need to remove the sealer before staining.
+You'll need to remove the sealer before staining.
 To remove concrete sealer pour on Xylene (also known as Xylol or Touline) onto the concrete and let sit for 30 seconds or so, then scrub with a stiff straw brush.
-Then use a painter’s shield to scrape the sealer into a pile and remove with a square point shovel.
+Then use a painter's shield to scrape the sealer into a pile and remove with a square point shovel.
 Then pour a little more Xylene on and repeat.
-If you’re staining old concrete outside, such as staining an old concrete patio, you can power wash the sealer off of the edge of the concrete.
+If you're staining old concrete outside, such as staining an old concrete patio, you can power wash the sealer off of the edge of the concrete.